botpress/readme/docs/Quick Start/welcome-to-botpress.md

 >
 > Botpress is a powerful, customizable platform — this means no single user will have exactly the same needs when building a bot.
 >
 > Our how-to guides are great for learning common use-cases and troubleshooting issues.
 However, they won't necessarily walk you through every step of *your own process* — and that's okay!
-We want to help you build confidence to experiment, so you can build bots that behave exactly how you want them to.
+We want to help you build confidence to experiment, so you can build bots that behave exactly how you want.

 # Reference